Transfer Students

 Stevenson students are given access to several different technology programs.
 Every student is provided with a network account, an email account, Canvas account, IRC account and an Infinite Campus account.
 Login information (account names and passwords) should be kept private at all times.
 Additionally, all students will have the Student Guidebook downloaded onto their iPads.

-During the school year, computers are available for student use in the Information Learning Center (ILC) in the West Building (Room 1300) or in the East Learning Center (Room 7026).
-Students may use the desktop computers during study hall by asking a classroom teacher for a pass to one of the Learning Centers from study hall.
+During the school year, computers are available for student use in the Information Learning Center (ILC, Room 2300), in the Lower IRC (Room 1300) or in the East Learning Center (Room 7026).
+Students may use the desktop computers during study hall by asking a classroom teacher for a pass to one of the Learning Centers from the study hall.

 The use of a Stevenson High School computer is intended to serve instructional purposes only, playing games is not permitted.
 In exchange for the privilege of using the district’s computers, computer network and internet access, students must consent to staff members monitoring such use.